Lab 6 - Wildcards

 Tips

-• List all the files in the directory sorted by file extensions to understand which directories you need to create.
+• List the directory sorted by file extension.

 Take a screenshot of your terminal showing all the commands that you used to complete this question.